mattlean/lean-js-app-starter/README.md

 |                                                        | [MongoDB](https://mongodb.com)                         |                                                        |
 |                                                        | [Mongoose](https://mongoosejs.com)                     |                                                        |

+Future support for more environments and UI libraries are being considered.

 ### 👩‍💻 Convenient Development Environment
 **Automatic Reloading & Hot Loading**

 No need to manually refresh, rebuild, and rerun your apps during development.
 Let a script automate all of that for you so you can see your changes as soon as possible.
 When coding with React, take advantage of hot loading so you can tweak components in real-time without refreshing and losing state.

+**Useful Debugging Tools**

+Tools, plugins, and scripts like Redux DevTools, Devtron, and many others are already setup for you to make debugging easier.

 **Server-Side Rendering Support**

 Render React components on the server and neatly integrate your browser and Node.js codebases together.

-**Useful Debugging Tools**

-Tools, plugins, and scripts like Redux DevTools, Devtron, and many others are already setup for you to make debugging easier.

 ### 🏛️ Build For Production

-Build for production with one simple command that handles all of the optimization for you.
+Create a production ready build with one simple command.

 ### 🔧 Fully Customizable
-If you ever need to change the build configuration, you can easily do so.
+If you ever need to change the webpack configuration, you can easily do so.
 The starting codebases are small, easy to understand, and ready to adjust to all of your needs.

 ## Get Started
-### 🏄‍ Browser
+### 🏄‍ Web Browser
 **Download**

 If you want to build an app for web browsers, start with the *latest `browser` release*.